Takoua852/Kanmind_backend/README.md

 | POST   | /api/tasks/{id}/comments/              | Add a comment to a specific task        |
 | DELETE | /api/tasks/{id}/comments/{comment_id}/ | Delete a specific comment from a task   |

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.